Electrical Measuring Instruments: Indicating, Recording & Integrating Types

 1. Absolute Instrument:

-1. The absolute instrument is those which gives the value of the quantity to be measured in terms of the constants of the instruments and their deflection only.
+1. The absolute instrument is one that gives the value of the quantity to be measured in terms of the constants of the instruments and their deflection only.

-2. It is not required to compare this reading with that of any standard instrument, neither it needs any calibration.
+2. It is not required to compare this reading with that of any standard instrument, nor does it need any calibration.

 3. Examples - Absolute electrometer, Rayleigh current balance, Tangent galvanometer.